Mobile Base Station Optimal Tour in Wide Area IoT Sensor Networks: System Model

 At stop $\tau$, the MBS coverage area comprises the ground region where IoT devices can directly communicate with it.
 To collect sensor data, the MBS operates at a fixed minimum altitude $h_{min}$, which may be required to maintain reliable communication given the limited energy of the IoT devices.

 As data is sent from an IoT sensor to the MBS, the signal experiences attenuation caused by path loss.
-Under the assumption of free-space propagation (path loss exponent equal to 2) and neglecting fading effects, the received signal power at the MBS when it is located at stop $\tau$, denoted by $P_{\tau}^{r}$, can be formulated under ideal conditions as follows:\footnote{Here, $P^{t}_{s}$ denotes the transmission power of sensor $s$, $G_{s}^{t}$ is the sensor’s transmit antenna gain, $G_{\tau}^{r}$ represents the MBS’s receive antenna gain at stop $\tau$, $\lambda_{s}$ is the wavelength of the signal sent by sensor $s$, and $d_{s,\tau}$ is the distance between the sensor and the MBS.}
+Under the assumption of free-space propagation (path loss exponent equal to 2) and neglecting fading effects, the received signal power at the MBS when it is located at stop $\tau$, denoted by $P_{\tau}^{r}$, can be formulated under ideal conditions as follows:\footnote{Here, $P^{t}_{s}$ denotes the transmission power of sensor $s$, $G_{s}^{t}$ is the sensor’s transmit antenna gain, $G_{\tau}^{r}$ represents the MBS’s receive antenna gain at stop $\tau$, $\lambda_{s}$ is the wavelength of the signal sent by sensor $s$, and $d_{s,\tau}$ is the distance between the sensor and the MBS. {Although free-space propagation provides a tractable analytical model, more sophisticated propagation models may be incorporated within the proposed framework.}}

 For reliable wireless reception, the received signal strength must be at least equal to the minimum detectable threshold, denoted by $P_{\tau,\min}^{r}$.
 Accordingly, the greatest allowable separation distance, $d_\tau^{\max}$, at which the MBS positioned at stop $\tau$ can successfully collect data from sensor $s$, is determined as follows: